EvanMusic14/python-eel_react_template/README.md

 ## Convert the project to an executable

+- Open a terminal and run `pip3 install PyInstaller` if you do not already have it installed
+    - This will install PyInstaller
-- Open a terminal and run `python3 -m eel index.py build`
+- Next run `python3 -m eel index.py build`
     - This will take your production code inside of the build folder and convert it to a standalone executable file
 - The executable will be in `/dist/index`
     - Run the executable to view your program